Schuman Challenge

 Expand All2025 Edition

-The challenge question is “Artificial Intelligence as a Key Technology: A Shared Initiative for the EU and U.S. vis-à-vis China”.
+The 2025 edition of the Schuman Challenge took place from April 10-11, 2025, at the EU Delegation's office in Washington, D.C.
+This year’s topic was: “Artificial Intelligence as a Key Technology: A Shared Initiative for the EU and U.S. vis-à-vis China."

 Past Iterations